Momansi96/reading-notes/Read03.md

 A wireframe is a simple sketch of the key information that needs to go on each page of a site.
 It shows the hierarchy of the information and how much space it might require, A lot of designers will take the elements that need to appear on each page and start by creating wireframes.
-This involves sketching or shading areas where each element of the page will go (such as the logo, primary navigation, headings and main bodies of text, user logins etc).
+This involves sketching or shading areas where each element of the page will go (such as the logo, primary navigation, headings and main bodies of text, user logins, etc).

 #### Designing Navigation: